 The state government workforce is an important asset that must be managed effectively to maximize government productivity.
 The Pew Center on the States gives Virginia its highest mark for its management of human resources in strategic workforce planning, training, retention, and performance management.
 The turnover rate among employees has decreased markedly in recent years, though much of this is likely due to the weak job market: It went from 13.0 percent in 2008 to 10.2 percent in FY 2013.
-An increase in the average age of new hires and lower turnover in the existing workforce contributed to an increase in the average age of workers, from 45 years old in 2005 to 46.3 in 2010.
+An increase in the average age of new hires and lower turnover in the existing workforce contributed to an increase in the average age of workers, from 45 years old in 2005 to 46.6 in 2013.

-The ratio of state and local government employees to Virginia residents again decreased in 2011, from 55.4 per 1,000 residents in 2010 to 54.2.
-Among U.S. states, that ranks Virginia 26th lowest.
-Virginia has a higher number of state and local government employees per capita than Tennessee (51.1) and Maryland (52.7) but lower than North Carolina (57.6).
-The U.S. state average was 52.5 state and local government employees per 1,000 residents in 2011.
+The ratio of state and local government employees to Virginia residents increased in 2012, to 55.8 per 1,000 residents from 54.2 in 2011.
+Among U.S. states, that ranks Virginia 19th highest.
+Virginia has a higher number of state and local government employees per capita than Tennessee (51.4) and Maryland (51.0) but lower than North Carolina (57.8).
+The U.S. state average was 51.8 state and local government employees per 1,000 residents in 2012.

 Virginia has received national recognition for its efforts in managing information technology and capital infrastructure.
 The National Association of State Chief Information Officers (NASCIO) gave Virginia top honors in 2009 for information security and technology management.
-According to the Virginia Information Technologies Agency (VITA), 98 percent of state agencies have designated an Information Security Officer (ISO) and 76 percent have written security audit plans.
-Seventy-four percent of information technology projects are on track as reported by VITA in its November 2012 quarterly update, a drop of over 6 percent from the previous quarter and almost 15 from the same time last year.
+According to the Virginia Information Technologies Agency (VITA), 97 percent of state agencies have designated an Information Security Officer (ISO) and 71 percent have written security audit plans.
+Sixty-seven percent of information technology projects are on track as reported by VITA in its February 2014 quarterly update, a drop of nearly 10 percentage points from the previous quarter and almost 15 from the same time last year.

 |Report Date||Percent On-Track||Dollar Value of Projects|

 The Pew Center on the States cites state project management systems in transportation as a best practice.
-Data from the Virginia Department of Transportation shows overall improvement in the percentage of transportation-related construction and maintenance projects completed on time and on budget has fluctuated in recent years.
+Data from the Virginia Department of Transportation shows that the percentage of transportation-related construction and maintenance projects completed on time and on budget has fluctuated in recent years.
 The percentage of projects completed on time in 2013 was stable: 80 percent, as it was in 2012.
 However, the percentage completed on-budget dipped from 95 percent to 91 percent in 2013.

 What Influences Government Operations?

-Government performance is affected by economies of scale, workforce quality, federal mandates, community characteristics, and citizen involvement.
+Government performance is affected by community characteristics, workforce quality, federal mandates, political forces, economies of scale, and citizen involvement.
 The per capita administrative costs of smaller states are much higher than larger states because of the relatively high amount of administrative overhead needed to operate state government.
 Regardless of size, strong strategic leadership and a skilled workforce lead to improved program performance, higher productivity, and quicker adoption of innovative practices.